hyperledger/aries-acapy-docs/docs/gettingStarted/CredentialRevocation.md

     If publish=false, you must use `​/issue-credential​/publish-revocations` to publish pending revocations in batches.
 Revocation are not written to ledger until this is called.

 3. When asking for proof, specify the time span when the credential is NOT revoked

-    ```
+    ```json
      POST /present-proof/send-request
      {
        "connection_id": ...,